sojs-coding/mcp-security-merge/run-with-google-adk/README.md

 4. LLM call with Initial System PRompt, User Query, Tool Information, Tool Request, Tool Response
 5. Final LLM response

-Now the subsequent interaction might need all of the above (e.g. User query 0 let's investigate all IPs from this response)
+Now the subsequent interaction might need all of the above (e.g. User query - let's investigate all IPs from this response)

-But generally after a few user interactions - all previous interactions might not be needed.
+But generally after a few user interactions - only the recent interactions (user query and responses to that query) are required.

-So by tweaking an environment variable `MAX_PREV_USER_INTERACTIONS` which is set to 3 by default - you can control the number of such conversations sent to the LLM thereby limiting the context size, improving performance and optimizing costs.
+By tweaking an environment variable `MAX_PREV_USER_INTERACTIONS` which is set to 3 by default - you can control the number of such conversations sent to the LLM thereby limiting the context size, improving performance and optimizing costs.

 ## 5. Integrating your own MCP servers with Google Security MCP servers